JonKing93/pfdf/docs/api/segments.rst

         .. tip::

-            If you instead want the unique IDs of the terminal segments, see the :ref:`terminal_ids property <pfdf.segments.Segments.terminal_ids>` instead.
+            If you instead want the unique IDs of the terminal segments, use the :ref:`terminal_ids property <pfdf.segments.Segments.terminal_ids>` instead.

     .. dropdown:: Specific Segments